 “Originally, it was going to be a spaghetti dinner at the firehouse,” Hunt said.
 “But no one knew how it was going to run — it was a little overwhelming — so Tommy decided he would just do it and cater it from soup to nuts.
 I’m there shopping all the time because the food is so good and everyone is just so nice and helpful, but it’s also nice that they’re willing to step up in any way you ask them to.”

-It’s said it takes a village, and O’Grady and Fink are said to emit so much joy doing what they’re doing to support their neighbors.
+It’s said it takes a village, and O’Grady is said to emit so much joy doing what they’re doing to support their neighbors.

 “Their kindness is alive and kicking in them,” Scully said.
 “It’s like you’re watching a movie of this little community where everyone comes out and supports each other and has each other’s back and looks out for each other.
 They are at the heart of that, they embody that.
 We’re very lucky to have them in our community.”